2005 United Kingdom general election: Results

-The Labour government claimed that being returned to office for a third term for the first time ever showed the public approval of Labour's governance and the continued unpopularity of the Conservatives.
-Nevertheless, Labour's vote declined to 35.3%, the second lowest share of the popular vote to have formed a majority government in the House of Commons.
+Labour's vote declined to 35.3%, a decline of 5.4% and the second lowest share of the popular vote to have formed a majority government in the House of Commons.
 In many areas the collapse in the Labour vote resulted in a host of seats changing hands.
 Labour also failed to gain any new seats, almost unique in any election since 1945.
 As well as losing seats to the Tories and the Liberal Democrats, Labour also lost Blaenau Gwent, its safest seat in Wales, to Independent Peter Law, and Bethnal Green and Bow to Respect candidate George Galloway.
+Nevertheless, the Labour government claimed that being returned to office for a third term for the first time ever showed the public approval of Labour's governance and the continued unpopularity of the Conservatives.

-The Conservatives claimed that their increased number of seats showed disenchantment with the Labour government and was a precursor of a Conservative breakthrough at the next election.
-Following three consecutive elections of declining representation and then in 2001 a net gain of just one seat, 2005 was the first general election since their famous 1983 landslide victory where the number of Conservative seats increased appreciably, although the Conservatives' vote share increased only slightly and this election did mark the third successive general election in which the Conservatives polled below 35%.
-In some areas the Conservative vote actually fell.
-The Conservatives claimed to have won the general election in England, since they received more votes than Labour although Labour still won a majority of seats.
+The Conservatives asserted that their increased number of seats showed disenchantment with the Labour government.
+The election result was later considered a precursor to the Conservative breakthrough at the next election.
+Following three consecutive elections of declining representation, and then in 2001 a net gain of just one seat, 2005 was the first general election since their famous 1983 landslide victory where the number of Conservative seats increased appreciably – although the party's vote share increased only slightly, by 0.6%.